theychx/totalsize/README.md

 # totalsize
-Script that uses youtube-dl to calculate total size of all videos in a playlist (also works with single videos).
+Script that uses yt-dlp to calculate total size of all videos in a playlist (also works with single videos).
 # Installation

 ```